marven89/my-angular-app/README.md

 A custom ready to use Angular6 basic project with SCSS, Bootstrap4, Font Awesome5, NG Bootstrap.

+** After installing this Project **

+Follow the video tutorial or written articles to install required NPM modules.

 ## Step by step explanation
 Written Article: [https://goo.gl/HqawHQ](https://goo.gl/HqawHQ)